dominodatalab/domino-training-wine-quality/README.md

 ### Lab 1.2 - Update Project Settings
 ***Documentation: [Project Settings](https://docs.dominodatalab.com/en/latest/user_guide/dba65c/set-project-settings/)***

-In your new project, click on Settings in the bottom left.
+1. In your new project, click on **Settings** in the bottom left.
 This will take you to your project settings.

-View the default hardware tier and compute environment - ensure they are set to *Small* and *WineQualityProject* respectively:
+2. View the default hardware tier and compute environment - make sure they are set to *Small* and *WineQualityProject* respectively:

+[I would consider omitting the bottom half of this graphic - it's really big!
+A neat thing to try would be to embed a small icon right after the word Settings in step 1]: #

 ![3-NewUIProjectSettings](readme_images/NewUIProjectSettings.png)
 <!---
 ![3](raw/latest/readme_images/NewUIProjectSettings.png)
 -->

-Go to the Access and Sharing tab - change your project visibility to *Private*.
+3. Go to the **Access and Sharing** tab - change your project visibility to *Private*.

-Add your instructor or another attendee as a collaborator in your project.
+4. Add your instructor or another attendee as a collaborator in your project.

+[This screenshot is enormous!
+Try chopping it in half - the top half can go under step 3, bottom half under step 4.
+It also helps to put a bit of empty space between the previous step's screenshot and the next step's text]: #

 ![4-NewUIAccessSharing](readme_images/NewUIAccessSharing.png)
 <!---